Good Food Ireland® Approved Since 2007

 Derry and his team use well-sourced local ingredients to create simple, delicious dishes with a definite French influence.
-It is no wonder that it has received so many awards over the years including a coveted Michelin Star.
+It is no wonder that l’Ecrivain has received so many awards over the years including a coveted Michelin star.